-For each Module, you have lectures to view (the powerpoints are also available as downloadable PDFs), textbook chapters to read, and a quiz to take.
+For each Module, you have lectures to view (the powerpoints are also available as downloadable PDFs), textbook chapters to read, a lab to complete and a quiz to take.
 Discussions and assignments alternate for Modules 1-10 (there is no discussion or assignment for Modules 11 and 12).
 For five (5) of the modules, you have a discussion to contribute to, both an original post and a response to the post of at least one other student.
 For the other five (5) modules (the ones without discussions), you will have an assignment to complete.
 All required readings and videos are posted with the materials for that module.

 Unless otherwise indicated, due dates and other relevant dates for each module are scaled to the respective week, which starts on Monday at 12:01am ET and runs through the following Monday at 11:59pm.
+Please check the schedule at the end of the syllabus for specific due dates.
 Thus, each week has a one-day overlap on Mondays to avoid any assessments being due over the weekend.
 Quizzes and assignments for each Module will open at the beginning of respective week and close at the end of that week (Monday to Monday).
 Discussions require that you make your original post no later than Thursday at 11:59pm for that week and post your additional response by the following Monday at 11:59pm at the end of that same week.
 The weekly labs will open on Mondays and be due the following Monday at 11:59pm.
-The three exams are available for three full days each; however, as noted previously, once you start an exam, you will have 60-75 minutes to complete it.
-Finally, your lab practicals will also be open for three days, and you will have 20 minutes to complete each; there is one mid-semester and one at the end of the semester.
+The three exams are available for two full days each; however, as noted previously, once you start an exam, you will have 60-75 minutes to complete it.
+Finally, your lab practicals will also be open for two days, and you will have 20 minutes to complete each; there is one mid-semester and one at the end of the semester.
 Due dates are in the course schedule below.